jothoma1/graylog-contentpack-haproxy/README.md

 * Haproxy 1.5
 * Graylog 2 (or 2.1)
 * Rsyslog collecting logs, other log collectors will work but may require modifying the searches to match the different fields outputted by other collectors
+* !!
+You have to make a JSON extractor on the INPUT you are forwarding the logs in Graylog !!

 ## /etc/haproxy/haproxy.cfg Example
 ```